bootstrap-vue/bootstrap-vue/docs/markdown/intro/README.md

 Nuxt.js module uses the precompiled versions of BootstrapVue for faster development builds and the source (`src/`) of BootstrapVue for higher quality production builds.

 You can override this option using `usePretranspiled` option.
-Setting to `true` uses the pre-transpiled versions instead of `src/`.
+Setting to `true` always uses the pre-transpiled versions, while setting it to `false` will always use `src/`.
 By default `usePretranspiled` is enabled in development mode only.
-You should not need to use this option as the default is most optimal.
+You should not need to use this option as the default is most optimal for performance.

 ## Vue CLI 2